Get articles and insights directly in your inbox. Subscribe today.

 They need to be able to ascertain which leads have and have not yet been contacted and whereabouts they are in the pipeline.
-This makes for time efficiency for the sales professional and continuity for the prospect.
+This makes for time efficiency for the sales professional and continuity for users.
 People generally don’t like to repeat themselves, especially busy B2B customers and particularly not to sales professionals.
-Fortunately there are a number of Customer Relationship Management (CRM) platforms to choose from which can help you to keep track of leads as they move through your funnel.
+Fortunately, there are a number of Customer Relationship Management (CRM) platforms to choose from which can help you to keep track of leads as they move through your funnel.
 These can help you to deliver superior customer service while also ensuring that sales professionals’ time is used efficiently.

 Some of the Best CRMs for SaaS companies include;